To learn is to grow: Debunking Myths around Corporate Training

 Consider the following scenario: you’re a virtual character in a game, and you’ve been required to explore and understand the map on your own while putting on a blindfold.
 It is said that you tend to take the wrong steps in order to figure it out as you enter an unfamiliar environment.
 Such situations might cause you to panic and make you feel trapped, helpless, or embarrassed.
 The good news is that you can always leave the game.
 What happens in real life, though?

 Similar instances have been recorded in organisations when inadequate training is provided to the

 employees, especially in this post-pandemic era.
-The needs and the skills required in today’s organisational structure have taken a toll and there is a heavy need to invest in employee upliftment to be at par with these changing trends.
+The needs and the skills required in today’s organisational structure have taken a toll and there is a heavy demand to invest in employee upliftment to be at par with these changing trends.
 According to Glint data, having opportunities to learn and grow is now the number 1 factor that employees say defines an exceptional work environment.
 The heading is clear: Learning and development powers culture and helps organisations thrive in this dynamic environment.

 However, even with such compelling evidence, there are several misconceptions regarding training and development that are widely held, and as a result, organisations are reluctant to invest in their employees’ growth.
 If these misconceptions are not cleared up, it will be extremely difficult for organisations to evolve in the post-pandemic era.
-Let’s look at a few examples:

 1. Training can cost a fortune